Mageshwaran18/Linux/11-shell-scripting/README.md

 - curl --> Transfers data from / to a url.
 Supports APIs GET , POST , headers
 - wget --> Downloads files from URLs.
 Save content to your system

-# Write s shell script to get two inputs (numbers) from user and determine the greates among them !
+## Write a shell script to get two inputs (numbers) from user and determine the greates among them !

 read a
 read b